devlooped/dotnet-file/README.md

-    dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration dotnet file update              // updates all recorded files, according to the dotnet-config configuration dotnet file delete [file]       // deletes a local file and its entry in .netconfig dotnet file list                // lists all configured files dotnet file changes             // lists all configured files and their status with regards to the configured
+    dotnet file update [file]       // updates a specific file, based on its dotnet-config configuration dotnet file update [url]        // updates a specific file by its url, based on its dotnet-config configuration dotnet file update              // updates all recorded files, according to the dotnet-config configuration dotnet file sync                // just like update, but also prunes files/folders removed from their remote urls dotnet file delete [file]       // deletes a local file and its entry in .netconfig dotnet file list                // lists all configured files dotnet file changes             // lists all configured files and their status with regards to the configured